CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

 Automated Generation & Load Plan:
-* On a weekly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
+* On a quarterly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
   - Run currently manual steps in the `Synthea Test Plan` such as accessing and comparing the latest Synthea end-properties file, running queries in PROD SBX to determine database ranges for beneficiary and claim properities, and ensuring the next batch of data will not overlap with existing data ranges.
   - Generate batches of both synthetic current and future data
   - Load into AWS S3, and when applicable, trigger the BFD pipeline to transform and load synthetic data into database for TEST, PROD SBX, and PROD.

-* On a quarterly basis a cron job within Jenkins will be set up to do what the weekly plan does, but will also clone the latest version of Mitre Synthea codebase.
+* On a weekly basis, future claims will be loaded into the database depending on their timestamp.

 * Failsafe options:
 If data fails to be loaded there are several options to easily revert: